Usage

 Printing text right

-Python-escpos is designed to accept unicode.
+Python-escpos is designed to accept Unicode.

-For normal usage you can simply pass your text to the printers text()-function.
-It will automatically guess the right codepage and then send the encoded data to the printer.
-If this feature does not work, please try to isolate the error and then create an issue on the GitHub project page.
+the right code page and then send the encoded data to the printer.
+If this feature does not work, please try to

 Advanced Usage: Print from binary blob